G. H. Hardy: Personality

-Socially, Hardy was associated with the Bloomsbury group and the Cambridge Apostles; G. E. Moore, Bertrand Russell and J. M. Keynes were friends.
+Socially, Hardy was associated with the Bloomsbury Group and the Cambridge Apostles; G. E. Moore, Bertrand Russell and J. M. Keynes were friends.
+Apart from close friendships, he had a few platonic relationships with young men who shared his sensibilities, and often his love of cricket.
+A mutual interest in cricket led him to befriend the young C. P. Snow.
+Hardy was a lifelong bachelor and in his final years he was cared for by his sister.

 He was an avid cricket fan.
 Maynard Keynes observed that if Hardy had read the stock exchange for half an hour every day with as much interest and attention as he did the day's cricket scores, he would have become a rich man.
+He liked to speak of the best class of mathematical research as "the Hobbs class", and later, after Bradman appeared as an even greater batsman, "the Bradman class".

+Around the age of 20, he decided that he did not believe in God, which proved a minor issue because attending the chapel was compulsory at Cambridge University.
+He wrote a letter to his parents explaining that, and from then on he refused to go into any college chapel, even for purely ritualistic duties.

 He was at times politically involved, if not an activist.
 He took part in the Union of Democratic Control during World War I, and For Intellectual Liberty in the late 1930s.

-Apart from close friendships, he had a few platonic relationships with young men who shared his sensibilities, and often his love of cricket.
-A mutual interest in cricket led him to befriend the young C. P. Snow.
-Hardy was a lifelong bachelor and in his final years he was cared for by his sister.
+He admired America and the Soviet Union roughly equally.
+He found both sides of the Second World War objectionable.